Ünal Üstel

-Ünal Üstel (born 1955) is a Turkish Cypriot politician who has been the Prime Minister of Northern Cyprus since 2022, and in the Assembly of the Republic from 1991 to 2005, and since 2009, as a member of the National Unity Party.
+Ünal Üstel (born 1955) is a Turkish Cypriot politician who has been the prime minister of Northern Cyprus since 2022, and has served in the Assembly of the Republic since 2009 as a member of the National Unity Party, having also previously served in the Assembly from 1991 to 2005.
 Prior to his tenure as prime minister he held ministerial positions in multiple governments and was the Deputy Speaker of the assembly from 2001 to 2003, and 2013 to 2015.

 Early life and education

 Ünal Üstel was born in Paphos, Cyprus, in 1955.
 He was educated at Baf Kurtuluş High School.
-He graduated from Istanbul University as a dentist and started a private practice in Cyrus.
+He graduated from Istanbul University as a dentist and started a private practice in Cyprus.

 Career

 In 1991, he was elected to the Assembly of the Republic.
 In the National Unity Party (UBP), he was Deputy Secretary General from 2006 to 2009.
 He was the Deputy Speaker of the assembly from 21 June 2001 to 2 October 2003, and from 4 September 2013 to 9 October 2015.

 On 6 April 2011, Üstel was appointed to succeed Kemal Dürüst as Minister of Tourism and Environment after Dürüst was appointed as Minister of National Education, Youth, Culture, and Sports.
 He was Minister of Tourism and Environment in the government formed on 22 May 2019, Minister of Public Works and Transportation in the government formed on 9 December 2020, and Minister of Health from 20 February to 5 November 2021.
 He was Minister of the Interior under Prime Minister Faiz Sucuoğlu.

 Sucuoğlu resigned on 30 April 2022.
 President Ersin Tatar appointed Üstel to replace Sucuoğlu on 9 May, and formed a coalition consisting of the UBP, Democratic Party, and Rebirth Party.